ragnarlevi/ragnarlevi.github.io/content/post/CorrelationNetwork.md

-Let's eaxamine  the eigenvectors.
+Let's examine  the eigenvectors.
 Only a few components contribute to each eigenvector, and the stocks corresponding to those dominant components of the eigenvector are usually found to belong to a common industry.
 We can test this by doing a simple plot.

 ```python